The Dirac Majorana Confusion Theorem in the Presence of Flavor-Changing Neutral Currents: A CP-Filter Mechanism: Scattering Cross-Sections and Phenomenological Consequences

 \subsection{Nuclear Selection Rules and Spin-Zero Targets}

-To cleanly isolate the vectorial interactions, it is needed to suppress the axial-vector contribution to the scattering cross-section.
-Scattering off nuclei with non-zero spin ($J \neq 0$) would introduce an irreducible axial background.
+When considering neutrino scattering off nuclei, an interaction involving purely left-handed neutrinos generates an effective four-fermion operator that contains both vector and axial-vector nucleon current components \cite{Denton:2022pxt}.
+The overall vectorial or axial-vectorial character of the measurable scattering process is fundamentally determined by the nucleon current.

-To unambiguously isolate the vector current, it is necessary to utilize target nuclei with zero ground-state spin, as for instance $^{40}\text{Ar}$, $^{76}\text{Ge}$, or $^{28}\text{Si}$ \cite{Donnelly:1979ez,Bednyakov:2018mjd}.
-For these targets, nuclear selection rules dictate that the axial-vector form factor is strictly suppressed \cite{Akimov:2015nza,AristizabalSierra:2019zmy,Walecka:2004}.
-Consequently, an experiment using a spin-zero target like Liquid Argon is the ideal setup to observe the effect of the purely vectorial $\mathcal{V}_{\text{Maj}}$.
+To isolate the vectorial neutrino interactions, it is necessary to suppress the axial-vector contribution to the scattering cross-section.
+Scattering off nuclei with non-zero spin ($J \neq 0$) introduces an irreducible axial background.
+To isolate the vector nucleon current—and thereby directly probe the vector neutrino current—it is necessary to utilize target nuclei with zero ground-state spin, such as $^{40}\text{Ar}$, $^{76}\text{Ge}$, or $^{28}\text{Si}$ \cite{Donnelly:1979ez,Bednyakov:2018mjd}.
+For these targets, nuclear selection rules dictate that the axial-vector nucleon form factor is highly suppressed \cite{Akimov:2015nza,AristizabalSierra:2019zmy,Walecka:2004}.
+Consequently, an experiment using a spin-zero target like Liquid Argon filters the interaction, leaving only the vector part of the nucleon current and providing the ideal setup to observe the effects mandated by the PDMCT.